MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -MaximumActiveDatabases
-!!!
-Exchange Server 2010

-The MaximumActiveDatabases parameter specifies the number of databases that can be mounted on this Mailbox server.
-This parameter accepts numeric values.

-When the maximum number is reached, the database copies on the server won't be activated if a failover or switchover occurs.
-If the copies are already active on a server, the server won't allow databases to be mounted.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The MaximumActiveDatabases parameter specifies the maximum number of databases that can be mounted on the Mailbox server.

 When the maximum number is reached, the database copies on the server won't be activated if a failover or switchover occurs.
 If the copies are already active on a server, the Information Store on the server won't allow databases to be mounted.

 The default value is blank ($null), which means no maximum value is configured.

 ```yaml
 Type: Int32